return42/sphkerneldoc/linux_src_doc/include/linux/amba/mmci_h.rst

     block.
 May also control external power based on the power_mode.

 status
-    if no GPIO read function was given to the block in gpio_wp (below) this function will be called to determine whether a card is present in the MMC slot or not
+    if no GPIO line was given to the block in this function will be called to determine whether a card is present in the MMC slot or not

-gpio_wp
-    read this GPIO pin to see if the card is write protected

-gpio_cd
-    read this GPIO pin to detect card insertion

-cd_invert
-    true if the gpio_cd pin value is active low

 ..
 This file was automatic generated / don't edit.